Quantum Field Theory in Successive Rindler Spacetimes: UDW Detector response

 The conformal symmetry in (1+1) dimensions allows us to define a conformal vacuum for the nth Rindler transformation.
 This vacuum is non-stationary for the $n=2$ transformation, and is defined corresponding to the annihilation operator for the field modes having negative frequency with respect to the conformal time $t_2$.
 One can follow \cite{confvacuum, deSitter} for a discussion of the conformal vacuum.
 In this subsection, we investigate UDW detectors along inertial, uniformly accelerated, and Rindler-Rindler trajectories coupled to the Rindler-Rindler conformal vacuum.

 The trajectory of a Rindler observer is given by $(x_1,t_1)$ = $(c_1,\tau)$.
 In the Minkowski plane, this corresponds to

 Therefore, at $\tau = 0$, the Rindler observer is at $x_0 = e^{g c_1}/g$ and it will be inside the Rindler Rindler wedge if $e^{g c_1}/g > 2/g$ (i.e., $e^{g c_1} > 2$).
 However, in the Rindler plane ($t_1,x_1$) the Rindler observer will leave the Rindler-Rindler wedge when $\tau > c_1 $.
 So, we consider the Gaussian peak of the switching function to be much smaller than $c_1$.
-The two-point function for this case will be the same as $\mathcal{A} ^{\text{R}}_{\text{inertial}} (\tau, \tau')$, except $c$ is replaced by $c_1$, as the observer moves along a constant Rindler spatial coordinate.
-The transition probability for the UDW detector along the Rindler trajectory in the Rindler-Rindler vacuum is obtained to be
+The two-point function for this case will be the same as $\mathcal{A} ^{\text{R}}_{\text{inertial}} (\tau, \tau')$, except $C$ is replaced by $c_1$, as the observer moves along a constant Rindler spatial coordinate.
+The transition probability for the UDW detector along the Rindler trajectory in the Rindler-Rindler vacuum, under the approximation discussed in Appendix[\ref{Appendix C}], is obtained to be

 which is same as $\mathcal{L}^{\text{R}}_{\text{inertial}}$.